zonemaster/zonemaster/docs/public/specifications/test-zones/Zone-TP/zone09.md

 ### NON-AUTH-MX-RESPONSE
 * Zone: "non-auth-mx-response.zone09.xa."
+  * The zone is served by three NS: ns1, ns2 and ns4.
-  * One name server returns with [RCODE Name] "NoError" and non-AA on MX query.
+  * Server ns4 returns with [RCODE Name] "NoError" and non-AA on MX query.

 ### INCONSISTENT-MX
 * Zone: "inconsistent-mx.zone09.xa."